deanpcmad/sidekiq-limit_fetch/README.md

 ## Usage

 ### Require

+#### Rails

+Done!
+There is nothing to do for you..
+Bundler already requires all gems inside your Gemfile

+#### Other

-You must `require 'sidekiq-limit_fetch'` if it isn't already.
-It will not work until then.
+You must somewhere in your application add `require 'sidekiq-limit_fetch'` otherwise it will no work.

 ### Limits